renderpci/dedalo/docs/development/using_media_components.md

 ## Example

-This example show how use a Dédalo work API to upload a new image, store it to be re-used in other Dédalo parts or components.
+This example show how use a Dédalo work API to upload a new image, store it, and re-used the uploaded image in other Dédalo parts or components.

 Overview: